wombleton/gitlaw-nz/acts/F/Financial Markets Authority Act 2011.md

     *   (a) proceedings under, or in respect of, any financial markets legislation (other than criminal proceedings):

-    *   (b) proceedings seeking damages or other relief for fraud, negligence, default, breach of duty, or other misconduct, committed in connection with a matter to which the inquiry or investigation referred to in subsection (1) related.
+    *   (b) proceedings seeking damages or other relief for a contravention, an involvement in a contravention, fraud, negligence, breach of duty, or other misconduct, committed in connection with a matter to which the inquiry or investigation referred to in subsection (1) related.

     (3) In exercising a power under this section, the FMA must act in the public interest, but (subject to that duty) may take into account the interests of---